jerseycheese/BootHillGM/Docs/UserStories.md

 ## MVP Features

 ### Character Creation
-- [ ] As a player, I want to create a character using AI-guided prompts so that I can quickly generate a unique persona for the game.
+- [x] As a player, I want to create a character using AI-guided prompts so that I can quickly generate a unique persona for the game.
   **Test Plan:**
   - Verify that AI prompts are generated and displayed to the user
   - Check that user input is correctly captured and processed
-  - Ensure that a complete character is created based on user responses **Status:** Partially implemented.
-AI-guided prompts are in place, but the full character creation flow needs completion.
+  - Ensure that a complete character is created based on user responses **Status:** Implemented.

 - [ ] As a player, I want to view my character's attributes (Strength, Agility, Intelligence) so that I understand my character's capabilities.
   **Test Plan:**